 If your website contractor isn’t checking website analytics once a week, talking SEO constantly and on top of Google updates and trends, your SEO will probably suck and you won’t get to that top page position.

-Someone in the agency will have to be fully dedicated to SEO to really understand changes.
+Someone in the agency will need to be fully dedicated to SEO to really understand any changes Google are making.
 That means reading or discussing Search Engine Marketing at least 2 hours every day.

 This post is just to help you assess your websites, help and have more of an idea what you talking about when working on a website or a talking to a developer.